 Get Ready for Mastering

 NOISE.
 Noise is anything that is bothering you...hiss, buzz, click, crackle, dropouts, booms, sibilance, phase, interference, etc. Solo each track LOUD and listen for noise.
-Both signal AND noise will only get LOUDER in mastering.
+Both signal AND noise will only get LOUDER in mastering!

 WAVY GRAVY.
 Parts need to have consistent volume levels.
-Mastering can't magically even out instrument levels throughout the song.
+Mastering can't magically even out instrument levels throughout a song.
 Watch out for abrupt gain shifts, tonal shifts, awkward fades, etc. especially in lead instruments and vocals--make these levels consistent and you'll get a better master.